 Application packages must include enough documentation to illustrate the visual impact of the project and its costs.
 Failure to provide required information will delay the review process.
-The items submitted should include:

-Ш A completed application form Written consent from property owner giving permission to conduct façade improvements.
-Color photographs of existing conditions (before and after if applicable)

-ш Detailed list of materials and colors to be used

-Drawings and any other documentation necessary to illustrate the visual impact of the proposed project.
+The items submitted should include: A completed application form Written consent from property owner giving permission to conduct façade improvements.
+Color photographs of existing conditions (before and after if applicable) Samples of materials and colors to be used Any other documentation necessary to illustrate the visual impact of the proposed project completion schedule.
 Submit quotes from licensed contractors for the proposed work.
 In lieu of quotes receipts for work completed from same will be accepted.
-These proposals should give detailed information about the work to be done, the costs, and the project completion schedule.
-All cost information should be provided on the attached spreadsheet.
-This will be compared to the final cost spreadsheet when project is complete.

-Owners or merchants who are in contracting business and intend to perform work on their own properties or businesses, must furnish at least one quote other than their own to be done.
-You will not be reimbursed for your time working on your own building.

-☐ Completed Façade Maintenance Agreement
+These proposals should give detailed information about the work to be done, the costs, and the project completion schedule Owners or merchants who are in contracting business and intend to perform work on their own properties or businesses, must furnish at least one quote other than their own to be done.
+Owners and merchants may also perform. work on their own buildings; however, they will not be reimbursed for their time while acting as contractor and/or installing material.
+Material costs are reimbursable; however, documentation must be produced for the expense.
+Completed Façade Maintenance Agreement applicable)

-HZC Certificate of Appropriateness (as applicable)
+HZC Certificate of Appropriateness (as